sccn/labstreaminglayer/doc/BUILD.md

 ### In tree builds (recommended)

-1. extract the zip file or clone the repository (`git clone --recurse-submodules https://github.com/labstreaminglayer/labstreaminglayer.git`)
+1. clone the repository (`git clone --recurse-submodules https://github.com/labstreaminglayer/labstreaminglayer.git`)
 2. Configure the project using cmake
   - Option 1 - Using the GUI
     - Open a terminal/shell/command prompt and change to the labstreaminglayer directory.